From the Palace and Gardens of Schönbrunn World Heritage inscription:

 The Hall of Mirrors is probably the most notable part of the entire Palace of Schonbrunn.
 This area is filled with crystal mirrors that are placed in gilded Rococo frames.

 The second half of the UNESCO site Palace and Gardens of Schonbrunn is the park and garden.
 This area covers up to 500 acres of land area.
 It was laid out during the 1900s and like the palace is also built using the Baroque style.
 The garden is accentuated by the impressive 44 sculptures of mythological creatures made with marbles.
-In addition to these sclptures, don’t forget to visit the Neptune’s Fountain.
+In addition to these sculptures, don’t forget to visit Neptune’s Fountain.

 Another impressive structure within the Schonbrunn Garden is the Palm House.
 This structure was built in 1883 and is the largest greenhouse in Europe.
 It is composed of three sections and one of them contains exotic plants.
 The others are made up of hundreds of species of butterflies.

 Another must-see when exploring the Palace and Gardens of Schonbrunn is the Classical Gloriette.
 This was built in 1775 on a hilltop with an overlooking view of the palace grounds.
 The central structure is a triumphal arch with arcaded wings on each side of the structure.